-The shares covered by this prospectus are being registered pursuant to registration rights agreements by and among Simon Property, the selling stockholders and other persons.
+The shares covered by this prospectus are being registered pursuant to provisions of the limited partnership agreement of the Operating Partnership and a registration rights agreement by and among Simon Property, certain selling stockholders and other persons.
 Except as otherwise indicated, the number of shares beneficially owned is determined under rules promulgated by the SEC, and the information may not represent beneficial ownership for any other purpose.
 Except as indicated otherwise in the table below, each selling stockholder has sole voting power and disposition power with respect to all shares listed as owned by such selling stockholder.
-At September 30, 2002, there were 185,539,785 shares of common stock outstanding.
+At October 15, 2004, there were 219,051,818 shares of common stock outstanding and 1,156,039 shares of Series D 8% Preferred Stock outstanding.